dolthub/docs/content/interfaces/sql/heads.md

 Note that the string must be back-tick quoted, since it contains a `/` character.

-To switch to a read-only databaes at a commit hash:
+To switch to a read-only database at a commit hash:

 ```sql
 USE `mydb/ia1ibijq8hq1llr7u85uivsi5lh3310p`